 The next thing I want to discuss is their use of social networking – no Facebook group, no Twitter, no Instagram.
 How they’ve got this far in the 21st Century is beyond me.

-So after wandering around the building with my notepad, scribbling notes about their in house posters and use of marketing I retired to the boardroom – oh yes, Donald Trump can kiss it – and thought about how I could tell them they were totally useless.
+So after wandering around the building with my notepad, scribbling notes about their in-house posters and use of marketing I retired to the boardroom – oh yes, Donald Trump can kiss it – and thought about how I could tell them they were totally useless.
+Let the un-leashed class rule!

 I don’t know who designs the posters but chances are they’ll be [planted] in the meeting and I won’t know about it – and chances are I will possibly offend somebody.
 So far I’m mentioning lack of color, poor use of space, no brand identity, and the killer blow – not goddamn good enough.
 They’re gonna love me, yes?